Get alerts of updates about «Coronavirus vaccine»

 People without valid documentation of having COVID-19 from Norway

 If you had COVID-19 while you were abroad, or suspect that you have had it either in Norway or abroad, you can take an antibody serology test performed at a microbiological laboratory (i.e. not a rapid antigen test) in Norway.
 This will then be registered in the MSIS Laboratory database and therefore shown on Helsenorge.
 The antibody test must be taken at the latest on the same day as the first dose is given, to give a valid COVID-19 certificate based on the combination of infection and one dose of vaccine.
 This applies regardless of how long it has been since the suspected infection, as long as at least 3 weeks have passed.
 Together with documentation of having received one vaccine dose, this is sufficient for you to be considered to have completed primary vaccination.

-As there is no requirement for a maximum interval between the disease and the vaccine (for one vaccine dose to be sufficient), a PCR / equivalent test or rapid antigen test is not required (these differ from the antibody tests in that they document the timepoint of disease - by detecting antigens, they document the presence of viral material at the time of testing).
+As there is no requirement for a maximum interval between the disease and the vaccine (for one vaccine dose to be sufficient to complete primary vaccination), a PCR / equivalent test or rapid antigen test is not required (these differ from the antibody tests in that they document the timepoint of disease - by detecting antigens, they document the presence of viral material at the time of testing).
 For the COVID-19 certificate, data on antibody tests will be obtained from MSIS and linked to SYSVAK.

 This is reflected in the vaccination guidelines about vaccination after undergoing COVID-19: The Norwegian Institute of Public Health therefore considers that one vaccine dose is enough for those who have previously undergone COVID-19 (approved PCR test / other NAT, antigen test or antibody test *).
 This applies regardless of how long ago they had COVID-19.
 The Norwegian Institute of Public Health recommends that this dose is given 3 months after recovery, as this provides the best protection.